MicrosoftDocs/mesh-docs/mesh/overview.md

 - **Use Mesh on the web** to create or manage events, create event templates to be reused in the future, and manage all your uploaded environments.
 See [how collections are used to manage your uploaded environments](setup/Content/manage-mesh-on-web.md).

-- **Integrate with M365** using a secure immersive app that is performant and highly customizable
+- **Integrate with M365** using a secure immersive app that's performant and highly customizable.

 #### Develop custom immersive experiences in Mesh

-- **Bring your own or create 3D models** to use in an interactable and navigable environment.
+- **Import 3D models** that will be used in an interactable and navigable environment.

-- **[Rapidly create compelling 3D experiences](develop/development-overview.md#what-you-can-do-with-mesh)** using the Mesh Toolkit.
-Leverage the power of Unity and start fast with out-of-the-box capabilities like physics, scripting, and web content sharing provided by the Mesh toolkit to [create custom immersive experiences that are tailored to your unique needs](develop/development-overview.md).
+- **[Rapidly create compelling 3D experiences](develop/development-overview.md#what-you-can-do-with-mesh)** using Unity and the Mesh toolkit.
+Start fast with out-of-the-box capabilities like physics, scripting, and web content sharing and [create custom immersive experiences that are tailored to your unique needs](develop/development-overview.md).

     :::image type="content" source="media/get-started-developing-mesh/image040-unity-overview-hero.png#lightbox" alt-text="Overview image of Unity development environment for Mesh":::

-    Mesh does the heavy lifting to enable multi-user engagement in 3D environments, managing the customizable avatar system, Spatial Audio, multi-user synchronization and provides orchestration tools for delivering dynamic meetings and events.
-This frees you to enrich your business solutions and experiences with engaging environments, interactive content, and business data– all with functionality enabled through the Mesh toolkit.
+    Mesh does the heavy lifting to enable multi-user engagement in 3D environments, managing the customizable avatar system, Spatial Audio, and multi-user synchronization, and provides orchestration tools for delivering dynamic meetings and events.
+This frees you to enrich your business solutions and experiences with engaging environments, interactive content, and business data&#8212;all with functionality enabled through the Mesh toolkit.

 - **Add complex logic to scenes and integrate live backend data** from business or public sources with cloud scripting, harnessing the power and reliability of the .NET infrastructure.

 ## Interested in adopting Microsoft Mesh?

-For more detail on adopting Microsoft Mesh and gathering materials for deploying Mesh to your organization, please look to the adoption.microsoft page for Microsoft Mesh.
+For more detail on adopting Microsoft Mesh and gathering materials for deploying Mesh to your organization, see the adoption page for Microsoft Mesh.

 [Read more about adopting Microsoft Mesh](https://adoption.microsoft.com/en-us/microsoft-mesh/)